wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 IANA has added an entry to the "IETF URN Sub-namespace for Registered Protocol Parameter Identifiers" registry and created a sub-namespace for the Registered Parameter Identifier as per {{!RFC3553}}: "urn:ietf:params:whip".

-To manage this sub-namespace, IANA has created the "System for Cross-domain Identity Management (WHIP) Schema URIs" registry, which is used to manage entries within the "urn:ietf:params:whip" namespace.
+To manage this sub-namespace, IANA has created the "WebRTC-HTTP ingestion protocol (WHIP) URIs" registry, which is used to manage entries within the "urn:ietf:params:whip" namespace.
 The registry description is as follows:

    - Registry name: WHIP